What a DBR session can feel like

 • you can pause at any time

-• we track signals of “too much, too fast”
+• we track signs of “too much, too fast”

-• we use grounding and resourcing as needed
+• we use grounding and resourcing where needed

-Step 4: tracking the body and working with the “shock sequence” gently
+Step 4: tracking the body and working gently with the shock sequence

-DBR pays close attention to subtle signals that often come before big emotion - we track these with curiosity:
+DBR pays close attention to subtle signals that often come before big emotion.
+We track these with curiosity rather than force.

-• tightening in the face, jaw, neck, shoulders
+• tightening in the face, jaw, neck, or shoulders

 • sensations behind the eyes or in the brow